ESG 2024

 • Detailed report content: companies will be required to report on environmental, social (including human rights), and governance (ESG) issues based on the principle of double materiality (the extent to which this principle already applies under the current regulation is controversial, and is clearly emphasised in the draft amendment).

-• Standards and equivalence: the draft amendment allows companies to report in accordance European Sustainability Reporting Standards (ESRS) or other standards deemed equivalent by the Federal Council, such as the International Financial Reporting Standards (IFRS) on sustainability disclosure and the Global Reporting Initiative (GRI) Standards.
+• Standards and equivalence: the draft amendment allows companies to report in accordance with the European Sustainability Reporting Standards (ESRS) or other standards deemed equivalent by the Federal Council, such as the International Financial Reporting Standards (IFRS) on sustainability disclosure and the Global Reporting Initiative (GRI) Standards.

 • Assurance and audit: the draft amendment requires sustainability information to be assessed by an auditor or an accredited conformity assessment body, in line with the requirements provided under European law.
 The Swiss Federal Council will need to determine the scope of the assessment in an Ordinance.